“Be careful, it’s icy out there!”

 - Take to your doctor or clinician if you have any concerns.

 So, as the icy season approaches remember to be careful and stay safe.
-If you find yourself with a wrist fractures make sure to call us at Arthritis & Injury Care Centre so we can help you as you recover.
+If you find yourself with a wrist fracture make sure to call us at Arthritis & Injury Care Centre so we can help you as you recover.